nikwithak/interviews__messenger_design_challenge/README.md

 ## Feedback

-I received the following feedback from the recruiter:
+I received the following feedback from the recruiter.
+I won't respond to every individual note, suffice to say that this document was created from scratch, for free, and in a limited, short time window.
+It has not been updated since it was initially submitted.

-    **DESIGN CHALLENGE FEEDBACK**: (Please note that you received amazing feedback, but I wanted to share a few things that were mentioned just in case it is helpful!
-Also, I wanted to note that the two individuals who reviewed your design challenge will not be a part of your interview loop)
+    Please note that you received amazing feedback, but I wanted to share a few things that were mentioned just in case it is helpful!
+Also, I wanted to note that the two individuals who reviewed your design challenge will not be a part of your interview loop

     - Minor - Database design would have been nice; it was vaguely described in the text.